Dawn French: 1990s

+In 1999, French and Saunders starred together in another Jon Plowman comedy for BBC1, Let Them Eat Cake.
+It was set in pre-revolutionary France at the Palace of Versaille.
+French was a maid to Saunder's ignorant and spoilt aristocratic character.

 French and Saunders have also followed separate careers.
 During French's time starring in Murder Most Horrid, from 1991 to 1999, she played a different character each week, whether it was the murderer, victim, or both.

 French's biggest solo television role to date has been as the title figure in the long-running BBC comedy The Vicar of Dibley, which Richard Curtis created for her.
 The show began in 1994.
 She stars as Geraldine Granger, a vicar of a small fictional village called Dibley.
 An audience of 12.3 million watched the final full-length episode to see her character's marriage ceremony.
 She appeared on The Vicar of Dibley with Damian Lewis in a mini-episode made for Comic Relief in 2013.
 She was nominated for a BAFTA for Best Comedy Performance in the last episode of The Vicar of Dibley.
 Repeats of the show on BBC One still attract millions of viewers and it also retains a following amongst PBS viewers in the United States.
 Although the main series ended in 2007, the show has returned for numerous short special episodes since, the latest four of which aired in December 2020.

 In 1995, she appeared as a talk-show host in a Comic Relief sketch called Dawn, written by Victoria Wood.
 The sketch also featured Wood herself, Celia Imrie, Lill Roughley, Anne Reid, Philip Lowrie, Robert Kingswell, Bryan Burdon, Duncan Preston, Jim Broadbent, and Lynda Bellingham.